Week Ending May 30, 2026 | Q2 Edition

 CATEGORY 1 | Working Capital & Short-Term Credit

-Stable policy rates and SOFR mean short-term working capital costs are being driven by credit selection rather than benchmark moves.
-Small-business credit risk drifting higher but no fresh repricing this week.
+Policy rates and SOFR averages essentially unchanged.
+Working capital pricing driven by borrower quality and risk selection rather than benchmark moves.
+Small-business and consumer credit conditions sound with modest deterioration — no new repricing catalyst this week.

 CATEGORY 2 | Private Credit | Bridge / Construction / Mezz